-- The http. remote. user [78] parameter, which determines where the user name is obtained from. - The extra. data. provider. classname 76 parameter, which defines a custom Java class that KeyMaster uses to add extra data to the user credentials token.
+- The http. remote. user and parameter, which determines where the user name is obtained from. - The extra. data. provider. classname [81] parameter, which defines a custom Java class that KeyMaster uses to add extra data to the user credentials token. - The mapping. data. provider and parameter, which defines a custom Java class that KeyMaster uses to add mapping data to the user credentials token.